CX-4/SharpShooter/Readme.md

-### Pythob 2 is required to run this tool.
+### Python 2 is required to run this tool.
 Yes, Python 2!

 ```
    _____ __                    _____ __                __